ru-fu/sdk-nrf/doc/nrf/ug_nrf9160.rst

 If you want to route some pins differently from what is done in the preprogrammed firmware, program the :ref:`zephyr:hello_world` sample instead of the preprogrammed firmware.
 Configure the sample (located under ``samples/hello_world``) for the nrf9160dk_nrf52840 board.
-All configuration options can be found under *Board configuration* in menuconfig.
+The routing options can be changed as needed by enabling and disabling the corresponding devicetree nodes for that board.
-See :ref:`zephyr:nrf9160dk_nrf52840` for detailed information about the board.
+See the section **Board controller firmware** in :ref:`zephyr:nrf9160dk_nrf52840` for detailed information.

 .. _nrf9160_ug_drivs_libs_samples: